WISDEM/WISDEM/docs/first_steps.rst

 The first step for either option is to make copies of example files
 -------------------------------------------------------------------
 Before you start editing your WISDEM input files, please make copies of the original files in a separate folder.
-If you edit copies of the original files, you can always revert back to a version of the files that is known to execute successfully.
+This ensures that, if you edit copies of the original files, you can always revert back to a version of the files that is known to execute successfully.

 Option 1: Text editor and command line
 --------------------------------------